emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

 # React Using Method And Example

 ### 🔭 What is React?
-i.
-React JS is a JavaScript library for building user interfaces. ii.
-React JS is a declarative, efficient, and flexible. iii.
-It is fast and component - based iv.
-It Was initaially debeloped and maintained by Facebook.
+- React JS is a JavaScript library for building user interfaces.
+- React JS is a declarative, efficient, and flexible.
+- It is fast and component - based
+- It Was initaially debeloped and maintained by Facebook.
 ##### must be know every single part for interview https://roadmap.sh/react

 - React's Virtual DOM is a JavaScript representation of the actual DOM.